denten-books/plain-text/support/book-proposal/proposal.md

-The book is structured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon, and reaches up, through layers of abstraction (files, folders, and operating systems), towards the reader.
+The book is structured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
 In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, which, together, give rise to